-Are you planning a trip to Switzerland?
-Putting together your Switzerland bucket list?
-In this article you will find 24 of the best places to visit in Switzerland to include in your itinerary!
+Are you planning a trip to Switzerland and putting together your Switzerland bucket list?
+In this article, you will find 24 of the best places to visit in Switzerland to include in your itinerary!

 I have lived in Switzerland as well as visited numerous times over the last 30 years) and this article combines my top Swiss destinations and experiences with those of fellow travel bloggers to provide you with 24 of the most beautiful places in Switzerland.